-By agreement with the Lake Tapps Community Council, and as authorized under Cascade's state-issued water rights, Cascade maintains seasonal recreational reservoir levels (or normal full pool), between elevation 541.5 feet and 543.0 feet, from April 15 to Sept.
-30. Cascade reduces reservoir levels each fall and winter for dike safety and maintenance purposes to approximately 533 to 539 feet.
-Specific projects may require the fall/winter level to be lower in a given year, for which Cascade provides notice to the Lake Tapps community well in advance.
-For current lake levels visit https://waterdata.usgs.gov/nwis/uv?site\no=12101000
+By agreement with the Lake Tapps Community Council, and as authorized under Cascade's state-issued water rights, in a typical year, Cascade maintains seasonal recreational reservoir levels (or normal full pool), between elevation 541.5 feet and 543.0 feet, from April 15 to September 30.
+Cascade reduces reservoir levels each fall and winter for dike safety and maintenance purposes to approximately 533 to 539 feet.
+Specific projects may require the fall/ winter level to be lower in a given year, for which Cascade provides notice to the Lake Tapps community well in advance.
+For current lake levels visit https://cascadewater.org/lake-tapps/lake-levels.